-Perhaps you have recently had a baby and you are thinking of having him or her Baptised.
-Congratulations!
+Perhaps you have recently had a baby and you are thinking of having them Baptised.
 The birth of a baby is a good reason to think about the mystery of life and about what you want for your children.

 Understanding what baptism is

-During the Baptism Service, parents and Godparents make promises before God on behalf of the child, to bring him or her up within the Christian faith.
+During the Baptism Service, Parents and Godparents make promises before God on behalf of the child, to bring them up within the Christian faith.
 There will be the chance to think about these promises when you meet with the Vicar and to ask any questions you might have.
-But it is important to realise that baptism is a decision about joining the Christian community.
-When people are baptized they are declaring that they want to live as a Christian and to grow in their faith as a member of the Church.
+It is important to realise that baptism is a decision about joining the Christian community.
+When people are baptised they are declaring that they want to live as a Christian and to grow in their faith as a member of the Church.